mitodl/mitx-grading-library/docs/item_grader.md

 )
 ```

-Internally, the ItemGrader converts the answers entry into a tuple of dictionaries.
+Internally, the `ItemGrader` converts the answers entry into a tuple of dictionaries.
 When grading, it asks the specific grading class to grade the response against each possible answer, and selects the best outcome for the student.

-The `wrong_msg` is only displayed if the score is zero, and there are no other messages.
+The `wrong_msg` is only displayed if the score is zero and there are no other messages.

 ## Option Listing